AshwinSathian/bing-distance-matrix/README.md

 ```

-Check out the sample code or [official docs](https://docs.microsoft.com/en-us/bingmaps/rest-services/routes/calculate-a-distance-matrix) for more cutomization options.
+Check out the sample code in the package repo or the [official docs](https://docs.microsoft.com/en-us/bingmaps/rest-services/routes/calculate-a-distance-matrix) for more cutomization options.

 ## Contribution and Bugs
 Contact the author for info.

 ## Author
-Ashwin Sathian.
+The name is Ashwin Sathian.
 Drop me a line in my [mail](ashwinsathyan19@gmail.com).

 ## License
-This project is licensed under the ISC License
+This project is licensed under the ISC License.